emf-creaf/medfate/reference/defaultSoilParams.md

 ## Details

-The function returns a data frame with default physical soil description, with soil layers in rows.
+The function returns a data frame with default physical and chemical soil description, with soil layers in rows.
 Users can change those that need to be set to other values and use the list as input for function [`soil`](https://emf-creaf.github.io/medfate/reference/soil.md).

 ## Note